vinceskahan/v5wiki/dashboards.md

 ## Use cases with examples

-Now lets look at some specific use cases:
+Now lets look at some specific use cases.

 ## Use case 1: Default weeWX installation